 The efficacy of Paxlovid to treat COVID-19 has been assessed in the Phase 2/3 Evaluation of Protease Inhibition for COVID-19 in High-Risk patients (EPIC-HR) trial.
 2,246 non-hospitalized, high-risk adult patients with COVID-19 and symptom onset ≤5 days were randomised 1:1 to receive Paxlovid 300mg/100mg or placebo every 12 hours for 5 days.
 Eligible participants had at least one risk factor for severe COVID-19 and must not have been vaccinated or previously had COVID-19.
-In unpublished, non-peer-reviewed reports, among those who received treatment within 3 days, 5/697 (0.7%) in the Paxlovid group met the primary endpoint of 28-day all-cause hospitalisation or death, compared to 44/682 (6.5%) in the placebo group (relative risk reduction 89%).
+Among those who received treatment within 3 days, 5/697 (0.7%) in the Paxlovid group met the primary endpoint of 28-day all-cause hospitalisation or death, compared to

+44/682 (6.5%) in the placebo group (relative risk reduction 89%).
 (21) (22) There were no deaths in the Paxlovid group and 9 deaths in the placebo group.
 In a secondary analysis among those treated within 5 days of symptom onset, 8/1039 (0.8%) in the Paxlovid group were hospitalised or died, versus 66/1046 (6.3%) in the placebo group (relative risk reduction 88%).
-Among 499 participants who had SARS-CoV-2 viral load measured at Days 0 and 5, Day 5 viral loads were approximately 10-fold lower in the Paxlovid group versus placebo, after adjusting for baseline viral load, geographic region, and serology status.
-(21) Regarding safety, 23% of participants in the Paxlovid group experienced adverse events, versus 24% in the placebo group.
-Serious adverse events occurred in 1.6% of Paxlovid group versus 6.6% of placebo group participants.3 Dysgeusia (6% and <1%, respectively), diarrhoea (3% and 2%), hypertension (1% and <1%), and myalgia (1% and <1%) were the adverse events (all grades regardless of causality) that occurred more frequently (≥5 subject difference) in the Paxlovid group (≥ 1%) than the placebo group respectively.(22)
+Among 1574 participants who had SARS-CoV-2 viral load measured at Days 0 and 5, Day 5 viral loads were approximately 10-fold lower in the Paxlovid group versus placebo, after adjusting for baseline viral load, geographic region, and serology status.
+(21) Regarding safety, 23% of participants in the Paxlovid group experienced AEs, versus 24% in the placebo group.
+SAEs occurred in 1.6% of Paxlovid group versus 6.6% of placebo group participants.
+Dysgeusia (6% and <1%, respectively), diarrhoea (3% and 2%), and vomiting (1% and <1%) were the AEs (all grades regardless of causality) that occurred more frequently in the Paxlovid group (≥ 1%) than the placebo group respectively.
+(21)

 The Evaluation of Protease Inhibition for COVID-19 in Standard-Risk Patients (EPIC-SR) Phase 2/3 trial, is assessing efficacy of Paxlovid among unvaccinated adults who were at standard risk (i.e., low risk of hospitalization or death) as well as vaccinated adults who had one or more risk factors for progressing to severe illness.(23) In an interim analysis, there was no evidence of superiority in the primary outcome of self-reported sustained recovery for 4 consecutive days.(21) The secondary outcome of hospitalisations and deaths was 70% lower in the Paxlovid group (3/428, 0.7%) versus placebo (10/426, 2.4%, p 0.051), and viral loads were approximately 10 times lower in the Paxlovid group.
-There were 22% versus 21% adverse events, 1.4% versus 1.9% serious adverse events, and 2.1% versus 1.2% discontinuations of trial drug due to adverse events in the Paxlovid versus placebo arms respectively.
+There were 22% versus 21% AEs, 1.4% versus 1.9% SAEs, and 2.1% versus 1.2% discontinuations of trial drug due to AEs in the Paxlovid versus placebo arms respectively.
 (21)